FormidableLabs/victory-docs/src/screens/docs/components/victory-area/ecology.md

 The `interpolation` prop determines how data points should be connected when creating a path.
 Victory uses [d3-shape](https://github.com/d3/d3-shape#curves) for interpolating curves.

-The following options are supported for all chart types: "basis", "bundle", "cardinal", "catmullRom", "linear", "monotoneX", "monotoneY", "natural", "radial", "step", "stepAfter", "stepBefore"
+Polar area charts may use the following interpolation options: "basis", "cardinal", "catmullRom", "linear"

-The following options are supported for polar charts: "basis", "cardinal", "catmullRom", "linear"
+Cartesian area charts may use the following interpolation options: "basis", "cardinal", "catmullRom", "linear", "monotoneX", "monotoneY", "natural", "step", "stepAfter", "stepBefore"

 *default:* `"linear"`